inveniosoftware/invenio/docs/developers/git-workflow.rst

-Although the last process may be evil at times, since Joe kind of usurps John's name for the changes, and commits in this name.
-Hence this method is usually acceptable for tiny commits only (e.g. correcting typos).
+Although the last process may be evil at times, since Joe kind of usurps John's name for the changes, and commits in his name.
+Hence this method is usually acceptable only for tiny commits (e.g. correcting typos).

 W8.c Reviewing and cherry-picking commits
 +++++++++++++++++++++++++++++++++++++++++

-Instead of integrating branches in full, Joe may want to **cherry-pick** some particular commits, or squash branches to keep nice project history.
-An example.
+Instead of integrating branches in full, Joe may want to **cherry-pick** some particular commits or squash branches to keep the project history clean.
+An example:

 .. code-block:: console